-Note: We’ve linked to a number of sites that can help you find a local recycling or donation center.
+Below you will find a number of sites that can help you find a local recycling or donation center.
 However, most of these sites are U.S.-specific.
 If you’re looking to recycle a Teknikio kit outside the U.S. please consult your local sanitation department for more resources.

 Sleeve & tray box